school-Tygo-van-den-Hurk/template/CONTRIBUTING.md

 ## Overview

-**First of all, thank you for considering contributing to the project!**
+**First of all, thank you for considering contributing to the project!** To ensure that your Pull Request gets merged, please follow the guidelines described in this document.

+### Devcontainers

 We use [Nix](https://nixos.org) for this project as it ensures that we are all using the same tools.
 Please make sure you have nix version 2.16.0 or higher and have the nix-command and flakes experimental options enabled.

-### Devcontainers

-if you don't have nix installed and can't install it for whatever reason then there is a devcontainer you can use.
+If you don't have nix installed and can't install it for whatever reason then there is a devcontainer you can use.
 When you enter a devcontainer it might take a while to pull the required image and set it all up.
 This will be faster after the first initial setup.
 Look at the documentation for your IDE on how to work with devcontainers.

 ## Commit Message Conventions